-As of December 31, 2004, we had approximately 32.8 million shares of common stock outstanding, all of which are available for public sale, subject in some cases to volume and other limitations.
+As of December 31, 2005, we had approximately 50.3 million shares of common stock outstanding.
+Substantially all of these shares are available for public sale, subject in some cases to volume and other limitations or delivery of a prospectus.
 If our common stockholders sell substantial amounts of common stock in the public market, or the market perceives that such sales may occur, the market price of our common stock may decline.
-The holders of 916,715 shares of our common stock and the holders of warrants to purchase 131,628 shares of our common stock have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-Furthermore, if we were to include in a company-initiated registration statement shares held by those holders pursuant to the exercise of their registrations rights, the sale of those shares could impair our ability to raise needed capital by depressing the price at which we could sell our common stock.
+Furthermore, if we were to include in a company-initiated registration statement shares held by our stockholders pursuant to the exercise of their registrations rights, the sale of those shares could impair our ability to raise needed capital by depressing the price at which we could sell our common stock.